Radar in World War II: Ground-based

-From the time of the first efforts in radio-location, the question had been raised as to how the aircraft identification could be made – was it friendly or an enemy?
-With the introduction of RUS-2, this problem required an immediate solution.
 The NII-20 developed a unit to be carried on an aircraft that would automatically respond as "friendly" to a radio illumination from a Soviet radar.
-A transponder, designated as SCH-3 and later called an Identification Friend or Foe (IFF) unit, was placed into production at Factory 339 in 1943.
+A transponder, designated as SCH-3 and later called an Identification Friend or Foe (IFF) unit, was placed into production at Factory 339 in 1942.
 This unit initially responded only to the signal of RUS-2, and only a relatively small number of these and successor units were built in the USSR.